 As of now, there isn’t anything that legally prevents a doctor from calling him or herself a longevity doctor.

-Typically, once a practicing physician has undergone a rigorous medical education process, he or she will go further by becoming board-certified in a specific specialty, which demonstrates the highest level of formal accreditation within that specialty.
+Typically, once a practicing physician has undergone a rigorous medical education process, he or she will go further by becoming board-certified in a specific specialty.
+This demonstrates the highest level of formal accreditation within that specialty.

 Currently, the American Academy of Anti-Aging Medicine (A4M) offers the American Board of Anti-Aging/Regenerative Medicine (ABAARM) as a board-certification program for individuals with medical degrees.
-Although this is the most common and most related board-certification available to doctors within the longevity and anti-aging industry, it is by no means required for a doctor to market themselves and practice as a longevity doctor.
+Although this is the most common and most related board-certification available to doctors within the longevity and anti-aging industry, it is by no means required for a doctor to market themselves and practice longevity medicine.

 Because of the lack of standardization, physicians have come together to formulate a longevity curriculum for doctors.
 Doctors can take longevity courses that are CME (Continuing Medical Education) accredited at the Longevity Education Hub.
 These courses teach medical professionals how to incorporate evidence-based anti-aging research into their practice.